dentolos19/printly/README.md

 ## Assignment

-This project is an assignment for Enterprise Development Project (IT2166) module at Nanyang Polytechnic.
+This project is an assignment for the Enterprise Development Project (IT2166) module at Nanyang Polytechnic.

-### Team
+### Team Members

 - [Dennise](https://github.com/dentolos19) (Leader)
 - [Ivan](https://github.com/angrybirdsblanket)